 The Gambler's and Hot-Hand Fallacies: Theory and Applications

-We develop a model of the gambler's fallacy - the mistaken belief that random sequences should exhibit systematic reversals.
+We develop a model of the gambler's fallacy -- the mistaken belief that random sequences should exhibit systematic reversals.
 We show that an individual who holds this belief and observes a sequence of signals can exaggerate the magnitude of changes in an underlying state but underestimate their duration.
-When the state is constant, and so signals are i.i.d., the individual can predict that long streaks of similar signals will continue - a hot-hand fallacy.
+When the state is constant, and so signals are i.i.d., the individual can predict that long streaks of similar signals will continue -- a hot-hand fallacy.
 When signals are serially correlated, the individual typically under-reacts to short streaks, over-reacts to longer ones, and under-reacts to very long ones.
-We explore several applications, showing, for example, that investors may move assets too much in and out of mutual funds, and exaggerate the value of financial information and expertise.
+Our model has implications for a number of puzzles in Finance, e.g., the active-fund and fund-flow puzzles, and the presence of momentum and reversal in asset returns.

 Keywords: Gambler's fallacy, Hot-hand fallacy, Dynamic inference, Behavioral Finance

 JEL Classification: D8, G1

 By Meb Faber